-The Company's common shares are quoted for trading on the OTC Markets under the symbol "GRUSF" and listed on the Canadian Securities Exchange ("CSE"), under the symbol "GRIN".
-During the past three years, there have been two suspensions of trading for failure to timely file financial reports: trading of our common stock ceased over the OTC Markets in March 2020 and the CSE ceased trading of our common stock in March 2020, both associated with the same filing delay.
+The Corporation's common shares are quoted for trading on the OTC Markets under the symbol "GRUSF" and listed on the Canadian Securities Exchange ("CSE"), under the symbol "GRIN".
+During the past three years, there have been two suspensions of trading for failure to timely file financial reports: trading of the Corporation's common shares ceased over the OTC Markets and CSE in March 2020, both associated with the same filing delay.
 On March 24, 2020, the Company rectified the default situation that gave rise to the suspension of trading, and trading on the CSE and OTC Markets resumed.
-The Securities and Exchange Commission's amendments to Rule 15c2-11 went into effect September 28, 2021, and on that date, quotations on the OTC Markets were no longer publishable due to lack of current information about the Company.
+The Securities and Exchange Commission's amendments to Rule 15c2-11 went into effect September 28, 2021, and on that date, quotations on the OTC Markets were no longer publishable due to lack of current information about the Corporation.
+As of the date of this Information Circular, this issue has been resolved and the quotations are available on the OTC Markets.